pyee78/git-tutorial/README.md

 # git-tutorial
-the helllo world walkthrough on the github site
+the hello world walkthrough on the github site

+#working through the basic online tutorial on thet site